thurloat/thurloat.github.com/posts/2012-01-21-reusable-backbone-views.rst

 While I've seen this pattern implemented a few times, at `Los Techies`_ most notably, it has been missing a key piece of the puzzle.
-Either people are binding an instance of **Backbone.Events** directly to the window, and operate using that, or manually pass an instance of it to each vew they create.
+Either people are binding an instance of **Backbone.Events** directly to the window, and operate using that, or manually pass an instance of it to each view they create.
 I have two main problems with these methods which I'll outline in my review of the following code example.